General Exam Information

-Please review in full the Spring 2021 Memo on Examinations, Papers and the Student Disciplinary Code.
+Please review in full the Fall 2022 Law Center Rules on Final Examinations/Papers and Preventing Violations of Exam Policies and the Student Disciplinary Code.

 Exam4 (Exam Software) Information

 - Exam4 Presentation Fall 2022

-- Exam4 Instructions (Guide to downloading software & preparing for exam-day)
+- Exam4 Instructions (Guide to downloading and using the exam software & preparing for exam-day)

 - Exam4 Take-Home Summary (includes web links)